Florida Student Health Insurance Options: Health Care Coverage and Plans

 We want to help you make educated healthcare decisions.
 While this post may have links to lead generation forms, this won’t influence our writing.
 We adhere to strict editorial standards to provide the most accurate and unbiased information.

-The to-do list for students heading off or back to college is a long one: paying tuition, buying books and packing are always on the list.
-But getting health insurance often isn’t something students or parents think about.
+The to-do list for students heading off or back to college is long: paying tuition, buying books, and packing are always on the list.
+But getting health insurance is often not something students or parents think about.

 The truth is, most Florida colleges and universities require that every student is insured through a comprehensive health insurance plan.
 This mandate isn’t always publicized by schools, though, so it can come as a surprise when this cost appears on a student’s first bill.